Digital-Preservation-Coalition/bit-list/content/entries/non-current-portable-magnetic-media/index.en.md

   works.
 mitigations: Active management; dependable access to readers; strong documentation; documentation independent from the media.
+year-added: 2019
+published: 2019-01-01
+last-updated: 2023-01-01
+aliases:
+  - /digipres/champion-digital-preservation/bit-list/critically-endangered/bitlist-non-current-portable-magnetic-media
+comments: >
+  There is no ‘active management’ of data found on these media items.
+The data should be copied off of the media and into a digital preservation system that allows for active management.
+Data found on these media should be considered a backup, at best.

+  We know what to do with this type of material, it is the scale that makes it a problem.

+  There is really no excuse for using floppy disks for storage these days.
+Tape is a different proposition since it allows high-density back up offline and nearline.
+But there are challenges with the backward compatibility of popular and even relatively recent LTO versions.
 case-studies:
   - title: The Magnetic Tape Alert Project
     url: https://www.iasa-web.org/magnetic-tape-alert-project